Delphine Horvilleur: Life

-Horvilleur was born and raised in Nancy, but moved to Jerusalem at the age of 17 and studied life sciences at the Hebrew University.
+Horvilleur was born and raised in Nancy, then moved to Jerusalem at the age of 17 and studied life sciences at the Hebrew University.
 Five years later, she came back to Paris and worked as a journalist.
 She studied with well-known Jewish scholars, such as French philosopher Marc-Alain Ouaknin and ex-Chief Rabbi Gilles Bernheim, and eventually moved to New York and studied at Drisha Yeshiva.
 She was ordained at the Hebrew Union College-Jewish Institute of Religion in New York in 2008, and later returned to France.
 In 2016, Najat Vallaud-Belkacem awarded her a special commendation.